 Medication documentation is about how medication decisions are recorded, communicated, validated, implemented, supported and followed.
-It promotes safe, effective and appropriate drug therapy as part of patient-centred care.
 The Connect Care "Medication List" is a record of medications in active use by a given patient at a given time.
+Ensuring that the list is current and accurate promotes safe, effective and appropriate drug therapy as part of patient-centred care.
+Indeed, timely capture of a best possible medication history (BPMH) for medication reconciliation is a Connect Care Minimum Use Norm expectation.

 Encounter-level Medication Reconciliation

 The collection of the best possible medication history (BPMH) occurs in both outpatient and inpatient workflows.
-Reconciliation of prior with ongoing and new medication use occurs at care transitions (e.g., admission, discharge, transfer).
-The goal is clear documentation of what a patient should be taking, with explanation of any variance between intended and actual medication.
+Reconciliation of pre-encounter medication use with ongoing and new medication use during an encounter occurs at care transitions (e.g., admission, discharge, transfer).
+The goal is clear documentation of what a patient should be taking, with explanation of any variance between intended and actual medication use.

 Event-level Medication Reconciliation

 Identifying and accounting for differences between outpatient (home) and encounter (admission, discharge, transfer, etc.) medication use is a minimum use norm expectation.
 Reconciliation is also important when certain major events (e.g., surgical intervention, critical care) occur within an encounter.
-If peri-encounter medication review has already been done, then peri-event review is easy to fit into pre-op and post-op workflows.
+If encounter-level medication review has already been done, then event-level review is easy to fit into pre-op, post-op and transfer workflows.

 System-level (outside) Medication Reconciliation